 But Benlli was not dead.
-He had, by some miracle, survived the fire, though terribly burnt.
+According to a cywydd written in the 16th century by Gruffudd ab Ieuan ab Llywelyn Fychan (relating to the waters of Ffynnon Gynhafal), Benlli had, by some miracle, survived the fire, though terribly burnt.
 He raged at the destruction of his fort, at the death of his band of ne’er-do-wells, and wandered the Vale of Clwyd, killing anyone who even vaguely looked like a Christian.

-It was his further bad luck, however, to eventually come across another saint, this time Cynhafal, who was travelling south along the old Roman road.
-Rather dramatically, Benlli leapt out from a bush, confronting the diminutive Cynhafal in the road.
+It was his further bad luck, however, to eventually come across another saint, this time Cynhafal, who was travelling along the old Roman road.
+Rather dramatically, Benlli, the ‘hoary giant’ leapt out from a bush, confronting the diminutive Cynhafal in the road.
 He brandished his axe, a huge thing, dulled with dried blood, his badly healed burns livid and ugly.

 ‘Prepare to die, little Christian!’ he screamed, ‘I shall rend you into little-‘

-Benlli hated being interrupted, it made him feel unimportant, and he screamed.
+Benlli hated being interrupted, it made him feel unimportant, and he screamed in rage.
 And as he did, he felt his blood begin to boil.
-He dropped his axe in fright, looked at the hands that had held the cold steel of the axe shaft and wide eyed, watched them smoulder.
+He dropped his axe in fright, looked at the hands that had held the axe shaft and wide eyed, watched them smoulder.

 ‘What have you done?’ he cried.